QuickBlox/q-municate-android/README.md

 * Full name – text/numeric fields 128 chars max
 * Email – text/numeric/symbolic fields 128 chars max
 * User picture name field will be auto filled with selected image name, if image is chosen.
-* tatus – text/numeric/symbolic field 256 chars max
+* Status – text/numeric/symbolic field 256 chars max

 #### Buttons:
 * User picture – all area and button is tappable/ clickable.
 After tap/click will be opened a gallery with images to choose, not mandatory.